 I am certainly not trying to downplay the importance of e-com technology.
-It is vitally important and becoming more so every day, but exclusive fixation on the consumer-to-product “process,” seems dangerously analogous to a restaurant earmarking its entire capital improvement budget for expediting the plates to the table, while overlooking the role of the “food”.
+It is vitally important and becoming more so every day, but exclusive fixation on the consumer-to-product “process,” seems dangerously analogous to a restaurateur earmarking their entire capital improvement budget, to expedite the process of getting plates to the table, while overlooking the role of the “food”.

-In the restaurant scenario, serving better food than the guy next door is vital, but in retail, “every” competitor is virtually “next-door” so your merchandise mix had better include a few things the other guys’ doesn’t.
+In the restaurant scenario, serving better food than the guy next door is vital, but in the digital age of e-tail, “every” competitor on planet Earth is virtually “next-door” so your merchandise mix had better include a few things the other guys’ doesn’t.